haimbilia/BuyHub/readme.txt

-    => 050972 - while placing order with guest order error coming email sending => 051054 - If only one product is there then condition list not should not come in filter => 051003 - banner image getting repeated as width increases
+    => 050972 - while placing order with guest order error coming email sending => 051054 - If only one product is there then condition list not should not come in filter => 051003 - banner image getting repeated as width increases => 051091 - on the category page, google is undefined error coming in browser console

 Enhancements :
    => Make provision to made seller